 - On weekends enjoy sitting on top of model steam rail locomotives as you journey around the track at Gilling with The Ryedale Society of Model Engineers.
 There is also a grassy children's playground and a Wendy house for the little ones.

-Pickering’s busiest weekend Railway in Wartime encompasses the 1940s and relives the spirit and camaraderie of World War II, demonstrated with parades, vehicle exhibitions, wartime recipe demos, vintage flea markets and re-enactments by German occupiers at Le Visham, a French railway station (present day, Levisham).
+Pickering’s busiest weekend Railway in Wartime encompasses the 1940s and relives the spirit and camaraderie of World War II, demonstrated with parades, vehicle exhibitions, wartime recipe demos, vintage flea markets and re-enactments at stations along the line.